TaylanUB/scheme-bytestructures/README.md

 ### Procedural API

-When descriptors are statically apparent, an aggressively constant propagating and partial evaluating optimizer would be able to turn bytestructure references into direct bytevector references, which, through further optimization, could even end up identical to the results of hand-written C code.
-That is the most optimal outcome, which would obsolete the macro API, but the opposite situation is that even offset calculation happens at run-time, let alone type and bound checks being removed.
-In Guile 2.0, the latter is the case, so using a bytestructure reference will be much slower than a direct bytevector reference.
+When descriptors are statically apparent, an aggressively constant propagating and partial evaluating optimizer might be able to turn bytestructure references into direct bytevector references, yielding identical results to the macro API.
+That is the most optimal outcome, but more realistic is that most of the work happens at run-time, which is the case in Guile 2.0.

-Nevertheless, the offset calculation at least avoids the consing of rest-argument lists, so no heap allocation happens, which will make speed predictable, although offset calculation takes linear time with regard to the depth of a structure and, for structs and unions, the positions of referenced fields.
+The offset calculation avoids allocation, which will make its speed predictable.
+It takes linear time with regard to the depth of a structure.
+For structs and unions, it's also linear with regard to the position of the referenced field, but the constant factor involved in that is very small.

 When possible, the performance issues can be alleviated, without relying on compiler optimization or the macro API, by hoisting offset